History of anthropology: Franz Boas

 Franz Boas established academic anthropology in the United States in opposition to this sort of evolutionary perspective.
 His approach was empirical, skeptical of overgeneralizations, and eschewed attempts to establish universal laws.
 For example, Boas studied immigrant children to demonstrate that biological race was not immutable, and that human conduct and behavior resulted from nurture, rather than nature.

 Influenced by the German tradition, Boas argued that the world was full of distinct cultures, rather than societies whose evolution could be measured by how much or how little "civilization" they had.
 He believed that each culture has to be studied in its particularity, and argued that cross-cultural generalizations, like those made in the natural sciences, were not possible.

 In doing so, he fought discrimination against immigrants, blacks, and indigenous peoples of the Americas.
 Many American anthropologists adopted his agenda for social reform, and theories of race continue to be popular subjects for anthropologists today.
 The so-called "Four Field Approach" has its origins in Boasian Anthropology, dividing the discipline in the four crucial and interrelated fields of sociocultural, biological, linguistic, and archaic anthropology (e.g. archaeology).
 Anthropology in the United States continues to be deeply influenced by the Boasian tradition, especially its emphasis on culture.

 Boas used his positions at Columbia University and the American Museum of Natural History to train and develop multiple generations of students.
 His first generation of students included Alfred Kroeber, Robert Lowie, Edward Sapir and Ruth Benedict, who each produced richly detailed studies of indigenous North American cultures.
 They provided a wealth of details used to attack the theory of a single evolutionary process.
 Kroeber and Sapir's focus on Native American languages helped establish linguistics as a truly general science and free it from its historical focus on Indo-European languages.

 The publication of Alfred Kroeber's textbook, Anthropology, marked a turning point in American anthropology.
 After three decades of amassing material, Boasians felt a growing urge to generalize.
 This was most obvious in the 'Culture and Personality' studies carried out by younger Boasians such as Margaret Mead and Ruth Benedict.
 Influenced by psychoanalytic psychologists including Sigmund Freud and Carl Jung, these authors sought to understand the way that individual personalities were shaped by the wider cultural and social forces in which they grew up.

 Though such works as Coming of Age in Samoa and The Chrysanthemum and the Sword remain popular with the American public, Mead and Benedict never had the impact on the discipline of anthropology that some expected.
-Boas had planned for Ruth Benedict to succeed him as chair of Columbia's anthropology department, but she was sidelined by Ralph Linton, and Mead was limited to her offices at the AMNH.
+Boas had planned for Ruth Benedict to succeed him as chair of Columbia's anthropology department, but she was sidelined by Ralph Linton, and Mead was limited to her offices at the American Museum of Natural History (AMNH).